mlhartme/stool/main/documentation.md

 ... of $STOOL_HOME (default is `~/.stool`)

         |- config.json (Stool configuration)
-        |- maven-settings.xml (to resolve dependencies if a user has no MAVEN_HOME)
         |- run
         |  |- locks       (holds all locking data)
         |  '- ports       (lists all allocated ports)